dhardtke/pyEncode/README.md

 ============
 We recommend using `gunicorn` to run pyEncode:

 Install `gunicorn` using `pip install gunicorn`.

-Afterwards, you can use the `gunicorn.conf.py` that pyEncode comes with, or create your own:
+Afterwards, you can use the `gunicorn.conf.py` that pyEncode comes with, or create your own.

-`gunicorn -c gunicorn.conf.py app:app`
+Run `gunicorn -c gunicorn.conf.py app:app` to use `gunicorn.conf.py` that pyEncode comes with.

+By default this configures gunicorn to use as many worker threads as the machine running pyEncode on CPUs have.

+It also enables the daemon mode, so that when you start pyEncode, it is being detached into the background.

 Running Tests
 ============